Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Observers say the bill in Massachusetts could unite conservatives and liberals around the issue of family values.

-Gary Chasen, professor of labor relations at Clark University in Worcester, said both liberals and conservatives recognize the reality of the situation, but they have to make it seem like it's reflecting a new reality without making it seem like they've become France.
+Gary Chason, professor of labor relations at Clark University in Worcester, said both liberals and conservatives recognize the reality of the situation, but they have to make it seem like it's reflecting a new reality without making it seem like they've become France.

-Well, you can try to act all you want, but that's exactly what this is, it's just going to continue.
+Well, you can try to act all you want, but that's exactly what this is.

-Twelve weeks is going to become 15.
+12 weeks is going to become 15.

-15's going to become twenty.
+15 is going to become 20.

 Once this stuff gets codified into law, there's no stopping it.

-Uh it it is just it's patently ridiculous.
+It is just, it's patently ridiculous.

-Now, I've often said on this program, I don't I don't want to come across as an old fuddy duddy.
+Now, I've often said on this program, I don't want to come across as an old fuddy-duddy, and I'm not being one here.

 I just have a historical perspective that precedes my birth.

-And and families held together, divorce rate wasn't nearly as high as it is.
+Divorce rate wasn't nearly as high as it is.

-There was uh there was a lot less social upheaval.
+There was a lot less social upheaval.

-Uh the family unit was a far stronger unit than it is today.
+The family unit was a far stronger unit than it is today.

 But look at the way we define families.

-If you you can call yourself and your two dogs a family if you want to, and there's some wacko that'll come along and support your right to do it.
+And there's some wacko that'll come along and support your right to do it.

-I mean, it's it's absurd.
+I mean, it's absurd.

 Yeah, that's what we want to do, compare ourselves to France.

-Say France has it all over us in a number of areas.
+Say, France has it all over us in a number of areas.

-It's just it's it's it's it's it's just absurd.
+It's just, it's just absurd.

-What do you Well what I have against this is that the government is mandating this, telling businesses how they must be run.
+Well, what I have against this is that the government is mandating this, telling businesses how they must be run.

 It doesn't make any sense.